History of the Inn

 During Eaton's ownership, the stage line began to disappear, but cattle drovers took its place.
 When the cattle business was at its peak, large droves of cattle were driven over the roads from Massachusetts to the rich fields in New Hampshire for the summer.
 Many of the fences that remain in town are remnants of those days when gardens and shrubs had to be protected from herds of hungry cattle that passed through Main Street.

 Eaton continued the tradition of holding balls and assemblies in the tavern.
 As many as one hundred couples would attend and, in winter, sleighing parties from neighboring towns would end their journey at the tavern with dinner and dancing.
 Eaton's ownership also saw the advent of the railroad, the Boston and Maine lines, which stopped in town.
 Officials on the first "official" train stop came to the Hancock House for dinner.

 Eaton sold the Hancock House in 1915.
 Then began a succession of owners, including Rudolph and Marie Stahl who bought the Inn in 1915.
 It was the Stahl's who uncovered wall murals in one of the bedrooms that had been painted by the famous itinerant artist, inventor and journalist, Rufus Porter during the earliest days of the inn (when it was owned by Jedediah Fox).
 Later, stenciling by Hancock's well-known stencil artist, Moses Eaton Jr, was discovered under layers of wallpaper in the chambermaid's closet.
 As the two men were known to have worked together, it is likely that these were painted during the same time period - around 1825.

 Modern improvements include phones in all the rooms, and guests enjoy a sprinkler system and an updated plumbing system today.
 Many of these improvements were not added until the early 1990s!

-- Peterborough Players presents Family Secrets on Wednesday 25 June 2014
+- Peterborough Players presents The Circle on Wednesday 06 August 2014